 The immense Chateau de Chambord is more like a monument than a lived-in home, though personally I could easily make myself comfy here.
 It was built for King Francois I in the 16th century though he rarely spent time here.

-In addition to experiencing the sheer magnificence of the chateau, with its famous double-spiralled staircase, towers, turrets and endless carvings of the salamander, which was the emblem of Francois I, one of the best ways to experience Christmas at the Domaine de Chambord is to visit the Biscuiterie de Chambord, a cookie store on the castle grounds.
+In addition to experiencing the sheer magnificence of the chateau, with its famous double-spiralled staircase, towers, turrets and endless carvings of the salamander, which was the emblem of Francois I, one of the best ways to enjoy Christmas at the Domaine de Chambord is to visit the Biscuiterie de Chambord, a cookie store on the castle grounds.

-A Loire Valley Christmas involves sugar
+A Loire Valley Christmas Involves Sugar

 What?
 You think chateau visits should be all about dates and history instead of cookies?
 What kind of festivities are you planning?

-I’ll have you know I had to sample at least 12 different kinds of famous local biscuits along with my partner in crime, travel blogger Rachel LaTour from Decouverte Monde and our trusty PR guide, driver and organizer, Vanessa Treney from the Tourism Centre-Loire Valle, and it was a lot of work.
+I’ll have you know I had to sample at least 12 different kinds of famous local biscuits along with my partner in crime, travel blogger Rachel LaTour from Decouverte Monde and our trusty PR guide, driver and organizer, Vanessa Treney from the Tourism Centre Loire Valle, and it was a lot of work.

-Now on to the Chateau de Cheverny
+The Chateau de Cheverny

 It’s also the home of Tintin and Captain Haddock, who, in the Adventures of Tintin, live in Marlinspike Hall, which is modelled after the one and only Chateau de Cheverny.

 Another reason I like Chateau de Cheverny is because it takes the guesswork out of what to wear for Christmas dinner.
 You simply wear your Christmas tree.

-Chateau de Chenonceau
+The Chateau de Chenonceau

 The Chateau de Chenonceau takes its flower arranging and holiday decorations seriously.
 In fact it’s the only chateau with its own floral atelier and each room is more gasp-worthy than the next.

-Rooms of splendour
+Rooms of Splendour

 Royal Chateau d’Amboise